 As you do periodic reviews of your Google Ad account, you should strive to use the full Google Grant amount of $10,000 per month.
 Most nonprofits do not use much of their allocation of free Google Ads and are effectively leaving money on the table.
 It takes a lot of time to get the most out of your Google Ads account, but it is a worthwhile investment.

 If your free time or a lack of expertise limits you from doing frequent, detailed analyses of your Google Ads account, please think about using our services to handle this process for you.
 We, at Grant Republic, are experts in Google Grants and Google Ads for nonprofits and can make your account much more powerful so you get much more value out of it.
 We are certified Google Partners and are the experts in this field.
-Contact us at 703-556-7873 or email us at firstname.lastname@example.org for a proposal or a free consultation.
+Schedule a free no no-obligation consultation with one of our Google ad experts today or email us at firstname.lastname@example.org.